icegoogles/GoPro-Highlight-Parser/README.md

 ![Formatting of the txt](/images/inside_txt.jpg)

+# Tip
+Premiere Pro uses the Media-Timecode of the GoPro footage and therefore does not start at 00:00.
+To fix this Issue, go to:

+EDIT > PREFERENCES > MEDIA

+and set 'Timecode' to "Start at 00:00:00:00"!

 # Info
 Tested and developed on Windows 10 on Python 3.8.
 The footage for testing was from the GoPro HERO6, but it should work for other models as well.